Gavar: History

 Many other ancient and medieval monuments, including monasteries, Khachkars (cross-stones), cuneiform inscriptions, gravestones and a chapel are also found in the town.
 The Hatsarat neighbourhood (a separate village until the 1960s) is home to the Hatsarat Monastery with 2 churches dating back to the 7th and 19th centuries.

 Over the centuries, the area of modern-day Gavar had been severely destroyed, with the latest taking place during the 17th century, when it was ruined by Shah Abbas I of Persia.
-During the period of Iranian Armenia, Gavar was the center of the Gökcha mahal of the Erivan Khanate.

 In 1828, after the Russo-Persian War, the region of Gegharkunik—as a part of the Erivan Khanate—was handed over to the Russian Empire as a result of the Treaty of Turkmenchay signed on 21 February 1828.
 In 1830, the Armenian migrants from Bayazit founded the village of Novo-Bayazet.
 With the establishment of the Erivan Governorate in 1850, Novo-Bayazet became the centre of the newly formed Nor Bayazet uezd.

 Novo-Bayazet, along with many other regions of Eastern Armenia became part of the USSR in December 1920.
 After achieving the status of an urban-type settlement in 1950, the town has gradually grown over the years.
 In 1959, the town was known as Kamo, named after the Bolshevik revolutionary Kamo.
 It was once home to 36,400 people at the beginning of the 1980s.

 After the independence of Armenia in, the town was renamed Gavar in 1995 and became the provincial centre of the newly established Gegharkunik Province.
 However, much of the Soviet-era infrastructure of the town has failed and the industrial capacity has floundered.
-As a result, the population of Gavar has drastically declined to 23,302 as reported in the 2001 census, and later to 20,765 as reported in the 2011 census.
+As a result, the population of Gavar has drastically declined to 23,302 as reported in the 2001 census, 20,765 in the 2011 census and later to 17,741 as reported in the 2022 census.